University-Projectss/Chess-AI/README.md

  I don't like the AI course from college so I decided to build an AI on my own.

+## Rating

+ With depth 3, it is evaluated with 1100 ELO.

 ## Dependencies

 [chessboard.js](https://chessboardjs.com/index.html) to display the board